 When it comes to health insurance, identifying the differences between an HMO and a PPO can be challenging.
 You’ve probably heard of HMOs, PPOs, and perhaps some other acronyms.
 But what are they?
 What’s the difference between them?
 And more importantly, how do you decide which is the best one for you?

-What is the Difference Between a HMO and a PPO?
+What is the Difference Between a HMO vs PPO?

 To start, HMO stands for “health maintenance organization,” and the coverage restricts patients to a particular group of physicians called a “network.”
 PPO is short for “preferred provider organization” and allows patients to choose any physician they wish, either inside or outside of their network.
 HMOs and PPOs are both types of managed care, which is a way for insurers to help control costs.